flashbackzoo/notes-documenting-software-architectures/README.md

 - Specification of the elements' interfaces and behaviour.
 - Rationale and design information.

-The documentation that applies to all of the view contains:
+The documentation that applies to *all of the views* contains:

 - Introduction to the entire package.
 - Constraints and rationale for the overall architecture.